Choose a topic !

 About Our Grade 5 Word Searches

-When students get into upper elementary puzzles, I tell them to stop searching for letters and start searching for patterns.
+When students reach this level, I always tell them to stop hunting for whole words and start hunting for word pieces.

 Frequently Asked Questions